Vectorrent/earn-e/README.md

 linear, vector-based data points

-deterministic actions
+deterministic beams of energy

 applied at random

-liberated by your seed
+liberated by the seed

+you had to ask for

+they aren't keeping secrets

+they literally don't know

+they will never know

+and that is okay